mgunn001/TimemapViz/README.md

 ```

 The `docker-compose.yml` file has port mapping as described in the previous section.
 Additionally it also makes the generated thumbnail persistent on the host machine in the `thumbnails` directory under this checked out code directory.
 Please feel free to modify or inherit from the `docker-compose.yml` file according to your needs.

+### Usage of the service

+Running this service gives provides an user with the array of JSON object as the response (webservice model), which then has to be visualized with the UI tool deployed at `http://www.cs.odu.edu/~mgunnam/TimeMapVisualisationUI/UIInitialDraft.html`